buggins/dlangide/README.md

 Build tools
 ===========

-DlangIDE uses DUB as build tool, and its dub.json as project file format.
+DlangIDE uses DUB as build tool, and its dub.json or dub.sdl as project file format.
 You can select DMD, LDC or GDC compiler toolchain.